coq/coq/doc/ltac2.md

 Note that abbreviations are not typechecked at all, and may result in typing errors after expansion.

+# Compatibility layer with Ltac1

+## Ltac1 from Ltac2

+One can call Ltac1 code from Ltac2 by using the `ltac1` quotation.
+It parses a Ltac1 expression, and semantics of this quotation is the evaluation of the corresponding code for its side effects.

+Beware, Ltac1 **cannot** access variables from the Ltac2 scope.
+One is limited to the use of standalone function calls.

 # Transition from Ltac1

 Owing to the use of a bunch of notations, the transition shouldn't be